 Accounts Payable is responsible for accurate and timely payment of all invoices for the University.
-This includes all payments on purchase orders, blanket purchase orders, check requests, travel advances and travel expense vouchers, petty cash, freight bills, and fellowship payments.
+This includes all payments on purchase orders, blanket purchase orders, check requests, travel advances and travel expense reports, petty cash, freight bills, and fellowship payments.

 Invoices for purchase order items should be received directly by Accounts Payable.
 If received by departments, in lieu of sending the documents through campus mail, the invoices can be sent to Accounts Payable by fax (7-2119), emailed as a tif/tiff document to firstname.lastname@example.org, or uploaded.
 Approved blanket order invoices can be forwarded using any of these methods, also.
 For additional information see Department Receipt of Vendor Invoice.